 Guidelines for Exhibitions Proposals

 Mahara Gallery presents a range of contemporary and occasionally historical exhibitions spanning a wide range of media and concerns.
 It is not a collecting gallery.
 For the last decade it has mounted a busy annual programme of 15-20 shows.
-The gallery closes for install week with two new shows usually opening together which share media notices and invitations.

 A written proposal should outline the ideas, themes, purpose and nature of the exhibition.
 It should include a number of images attached as high quality JPEGS.
 Formal proposals will be considered when possible within a month of receipt.
 People who arrive without prior warning or an appointment cannot be guaranteed the time it takes to fully consider and discuss a proposal.
 As our staffing is very small, proposals are considered ongoing, rather than having a formal time-frame around when they are received and considered.
 Priority is given to Kāpiti and Horowhenua-based artists, but proposals from other artists, places and galleries are also welcomed.
 Our programme includes nationally and internationally-sourced artists and shows.